kepsic/ws/README.md

 # Emon Tallinn weather station
 ## What it is?

-This is a demonstration Observability stack in AZ as IAC.
+This is a demonstration Observability stack in AZ (or AWS) as IAC.
 Its collects Ilmateenistus API wheather stations metrics into Prometheus and visalises it with Graphana

 ## How to access